jdeisenberg/icljs/_sources/symbols.rst

 Sometimes you might have a symbol that is best described by two words, such as an interest rate.
 Just calling it ``rate`` is not good; a financial program could have interest rates, penalty rates, or any number of types of rates.
 You can’t call it ``interest rate`` because you can’t put spaces in a symbol name.
 There are three ways that people solve the problem of writing multi-word names:

-* ``interestRate`` This is called *camel case*, where every word after the first begins with a capital letter (named because the capital letters are distantly reminiscent of a camel’s humps)
+* ``interestRate`` This is called *camel case*, where every word after the first begins with a capital letter (it’s called camel case because the capital letters are distantly reminiscent of a camel’s humps).
-* ``interest_rate`` In this method, words are separated by underscores
+* ``interest_rate`` In this method, words are separated by underscores.
 * ``interest-rate`` Words are separated by hyphens.
 This is what you will see most often in ClojureScript.

 Again, in terms of meaningfulness, a name like ``ir`` would be far too short, and ``interest-rate-calculated-on-a-per-month-basis`` would be ridiculously long.